ercanburak/EVREAL/README.md

 ## News

+- The web application of our Result Analysis Tool is ready now.
+[Try it here](https://ercanburak-evreal.hf.space/) to interactively visualize and compare qualitative and quantitative results of event-based video reconstruction methods.
 - We will present our work at the CVPR Workshop on Event-Based Vision in person, on the 19th of June 2023, during Session 2 (starting at 10:30 local time).
 Please see the [workshop website](https://tub-rip.github.io/eventvision2023/) for details.

 ## Citations